matthew-andrews/mattandre.ws/source/_posts/stop-going-to-networking-events-and-start-networking.md

 ---

-Adapted from notes from the very excellent [“Learn to Love Networking” from Harvard Business Review](https://hbr.org/2016/05/learn-to-love-networking)
+Adapted from several classes on Networking taken as part of my [IE Executive MBA](/2019/12/ie-executive-mba/), notes from the very excellent [“Learn to Love Networking” from Harvard Business Review](https://hbr.org/2016/05/learn-to-love-networking) and my own reflections.